This section will cover how you'll do that with your troop.

 Violation of this confidentiality requirement is a misdemeanor punishable by imprisonment for not more than 93 days or a fine of not more than $100.00 or both.
 Additionally, a person breaching the confidentiality requirement is subject to civil liability for damages proximately caused by the dissemination.

-Paid GSSEM staff are required by law to report suspected child abuse and neglect to the State of Michigan Department of Health and Human Services.
+Girl Scouts of Southeastern Michigan paid staff is required by law to report suspected child abuse and neglect to the State of Michigan Department of Health and Human Services.
 Volunteers are not specifically named as mandated reporters under the law but are strongly urged as citizens to report suspected child abuse or neglect by caregivers to the Department of Health and Human Services or any law enforcement agency.

 Use of weapons such as handguns, shotguns, rifles, pellet guns, knives, or other objects used with the intent of causing harm, injury, death, etc. are not permitted at any Girl Scout activity or on any property owned or leased by Girl Scouts of Southeastern Michigan.
+There are two exceptions: law enforcement personnel who are required to carry their weapons while on or off duty, and Council approved program-related activities.
+For approval for these types of activities, please contact travel@gssem.org.

 All council-approved activities that involve weapons must follow the appropriate section of Safety Activity Checkpoints for that activity.

-© Copyright 2009–2024 Girl Scouts of the United States of America.
+© Copyright 2009–2025 Girl Scouts of the United States of America.
 All rights reserved.
 All information and material contained in Girl Scouts' Volunteer Essentials guide ("Material") is provided by Girl Scouts of the United States of America (GSUSA) and is intended to be educational material solely to be used by Girl Scout volunteers and council staff.
 Reproduction, distribution, compiling, or creating derivative works of any portion of the Material or any use other than noncommercial uses as permitted by copyright law is prohibited, unless explicit, prior authorization by GSUSA in writing was granted.
 GSUSA reserves its exclusive right in its sole discretion to alter, limit, or discontinue the Material at any time without notice.